scuzzydude/asimov/asimov.md

 I've been watching playoff baseball since around 2001, just for something to do in October.
 It's always slow, and except for the 9^th^ inning in a close game, I was easily distracted.
 I would usually work on my computer and I might look up and see the replay if there was a home run.
 I could never really stick there and give it my full attention for the four plus hours it takes to watch a playoff game.
 However, playoff ball in the late innings you can see the stress grow on the players faces and totally empathize with them.
 There is a congruence that grows through the home crowd that aligns with the players and I think it's really the only sport where the fans can influence the game, because there is so much time between action, the fans can imagine, and if that aligns with belief, it's powerful when multiplied.
 The actions is so fast in basketball, fans don't have time to align on anything or figure out what is really going on in the minds of the players.
 I guess that's why baseball fans or so crazy, they all share a dream or a delusion.

 That all changed during 2017 playoffs.
 When I watched Jose Altuve bat, I could see exactly what was going to happen, and I believed it would happen, and it would.
 I could see things the way my grandpa saw them.
-When Jose kicked off a rally, getting on base, then I could see if for the other players as well.
+When Jose kicked off a rally, and got on base, then I could see if for the other players as well.
 This ability lasted the entire post-season, and I still got that power, at least for the past five Octobers.

 When Jose is at bat, and the game is on the line, just close your eyes for a moment and imagine.
 I promise you, something good is going to happen.